bepaald/signalbackup-tools/README.md

 While this tool only deals with backups from Signal Android, and there are no plans to change that, a small number of functions that operate on a Signal Desktop database is available.
 These options primarily exist to facilitate debugging the [import from Desktop](#desktop) function.

-Running with these options does not require an input file to be provided.
+Running with these options does not require an Android backup file to be provided as input (for example `signalbackup-tools --exportdesktophtml [TARGETDIR]`).
 These options support some of the same  modifying options as `--importfromdesktop`, namely: `--desktopdirs`, and `--ignorewal`.

 - `--dumpdesktopdb [OUTPUTFILE]` Save the Desktop database to `[OUTPUTFILE]` without encryption.
 - `--rundtsqlquery [QUERY]` Run a query on the Desktop SQL database.
 Note that the database only resides in memory and any changes are _not_ saved to disk.